RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

-For the outdoor KITTI depth completion dataset, following the KITTI benchmark and existing methods \cite{ma2018self,Qiu_2019_CVPR,park2020nonlocal,tang2020learning,liu2021fcfr,hu2020PENet}, we use four standard metrics for evaluation, including root mean squared error (RMSE), mean absolute error (MAE), root mean squared error of the inverse depth (iRMSE), and mean absolute error of the inverse depth (iMAE).
-Please refer to the supplementary material for detailed definition of these metrics.

-For the indoor NYUv2 dataset, following previous works \cite{chen2019learning,Qiu_2019_CVPR,park2020nonlocal,tang2020learning,liu2021fcfr}, three metrics are selected for evaluation, including the RMSE, mean absolute relative error (REL), and ${{\delta }_{i}}$ which means the percentage of predicted pixels whose relative error is less a threshold $i$ (1.25, 1.25$^2$, and 1.25$^3$).
-Higher $i$ indicates a softer constraint and higher ${{\delta }_{i}}$ represents more accurate predictions.
+\textbf{Metrics.} For the outdoor KITTI depth completion dataset, following the KITTI benchmark and existing methods \cite{park2020nonlocal,tang2020learning,liu2021fcfr,hu2020PENet}, we use four standard metrics for evaluation, including RMSE, MAE, iRMSE, and iMAE.
+For the indoor NYUv2 dataset, following previous works \cite{chen2019learning,Qiu_2019_CVPR,park2020nonlocal,tang2020learning,liu2021fcfr}, three metrics are selected for evaluation, including RMSE, REL, and ${{\delta }_{i}}$ ($i=1.25, 1.25^2, 1.25^3$).